Qiskit/qiskit-metapackage/docs/aqua/variational_forms.rst

 Ry
 --

 The Ry trial wave function is layers of :math:`y` rotations with entanglements.
-The number of optimizer parameters this form creates and uses is given by :math:`q \times (d + 1)`, where :math:`q` is the total number of qubits and :math:`d` is the depth of the circuit.
+When none of qubits are unentangled to other qubits, the number of optimizer parameters this form creates and uses is given by :math:`q \times (d + 1)`, where :math:`q` is the total number of qubits and :math:`d` is the depth of the circuit.
+Nonetheless, in some cases, if an ``entangler_map`` does not include all qubits, that is, some qubits are not entangled by other qubits.
+The number of parameters is reduced by :math:`d \times q' ` where :math:`q'` is the number of unentangled qubits.
+This is because adding more parameters to the unentangled qubits only introduce overhead without bring any benefit; furthermore, theroetically, applying multiple Ry gates in a row can be reduced to one Ry gate with the summed rotation angles.

 The following allows a specific form to be configured in the ``variational_form`` section of the Aqua